Testing the Missing Completely at Random Assumption for Functional Data: Introduction

 The foremost research question which has been addressed to date for the above and related data sets is how to recover the missing information.
-Several reconstruction procedures have been proposed in the literature {\citep[cf.][]{delaigle2016approximating,descary2019recovering,kneip2020on, kraus2020ridge, delaigle2021estimating,lin2022mean,elias2023depth, ofner2024covariateinformed}}.
-In this work, we focus on another crucial question which has yet received very little attention: what is the cause of missingness, and how does it depend on the observed data?
-Specifically, we propose several tests to assess the hypothesis that the missingness mechanism is independent of the data, commonly known as ``missing completely at random" (MCAR).
+Several reconstruction procedures have been proposed in the literature {\citep[see][]{delaigle2016approximating,descary2019recovering,kneip2020on, kraus2020ridge, delaigle2021estimating,lin2022mean,elias2023depth, ofner2024covariateinformed}}.
+In this work, we focus on another crucial question which has not yet received much attention: what is the missingness mechanism, and how does it depend on the observed data?
+Specifically, we propose several tests to assess the hypothesis that the missingness mechanism is independent of the data, commonly known as \textit{missing completely at random} (MCAR).
 The importance of this hypothesis is underlined by the fact that all of the above references and many related papers are crucially based on this assumption \citep[see][among many others]{liebl2013modeling,delaigle2013classification,liebl2019nonparametric,kraus2019inferential, kraus2019classification,lin2021basis, elias2023integrated, elias2024statistical}.
-As we are going to demonstrate, our methodology provides several new insights into the analysis of real data: \begin{itemize} \item in an example of heart rate profiles, our tests formally verify the MCAR assumption which confirms the opinion of epidemiologists; \item in an example of electricity price curves, our tests detect clear violations of the MCAR assumption which is in line with the structure of the electricity market; \item in an example of temperature data, our tests reveal a potential defect of the temperature sensor and thus help to locate the technical cause of missingness. \end{itemize} Further details are discussed in Sections~\ref{sec:HeartRateData}-\ref{sec:TemperatureData} and Figure~\ref{fig:examples}.
+As we are going to demonstrate, our methodology provides several new insights into the analysis of real data: \begin{itemize} \item in an example of heart rate profiles, our tests do not reveal evidence against the MCAR assumption which confirms the opinion of epidemiologists; \item in an example of electricity price curves, our tests detect clear violations of the MCAR assumption which is in line with the structure of the electricity market; \item in an example of temperature data, our tests reveal a potential defect of the temperature sensor and thus help to locate the technical cause of missingness. \end{itemize} Further details are discussed in Sections~\ref{sec:HeartRateData}-\ref{sec:TemperatureData} and Figure~\ref{fig:examples}.

 To the best of our knowledge, the current literature on MCAR testing in the context of FDA is limited to \cite{liebl2019partially}.
 However, their approach only considers specific violations of the MCAR assumption that can be expressed using a low-dimensional monomial basis representation, enabling the use of a classical multivariate testing method.
 In contrast, our work explores a much broader range of MCAR violations, extending beyond those in \cite{liebl2019partially}.
 Our approach accounts for violations that affect the entire distribution of the functional data, not just its low-dimensional components.